hutte-recipes/hutte-flxbl/README.md

 _Note that Flxbl is the name for DX@Scale (more on [DX@Scale Becomes Flxbl](https://medium.com/flxbl/dx-scale-becomes-flxbl-%CB%88fleks%C9%99b-%C9%99-l-why-a9b12eb0f79b))_

 This recipe joins the best of the worlds of Flxbl (formerly DX@Scale) and Hutte.
-The recipe starts from the [Flxbl template](https://github.com/dxatscale/dxatscale-template) and it has been throughrously adapted to be used in combination with Hutte and therefore incorporating the best functionalities of Hutte platform in the different automations.
+The recipe starts from the [DX@Scale template](https://github.com/dxatscale/dxatscale-template), upgraded to the new rebranded CLI `sfp` and it has been throughrously adapted to be used in combination with Hutte and therefore incorporating the best functionalities of Hutte platform in the different automations.

 To showcase the combination of Hutte and Flxbl the [Easy-Spaces-LWC](https://github.com/trailheadapps/easy-spaces-lwc) application is added to this repository, which follows a modular archictecture.